What Causes Bleeding Gums?

 Using a firm-bristle toothbrush may also result in bleeding gums.
 Switch to a soft or medium-bristled brush and talk to your dental hygienist about what toothbrush is right for you at your next appointment.

 4. Brushing or Flossing Too Vigorously

 You may notice some bleeding if you floss or brush too vigorously.
-But don't give up the practice — both flossing and brushing are critical for oral health.
+But don't give up the practise — both flossing and brushing are critical for oral health.
 Ensure you use a soft-bristled toothbrush and use a gentler touch.
 The bleeding should stop within a week.

-5. Pregnancy Gingivitis
+5. Pregnancy gingivitis

 You can correct bleeding gums with proper oral hygiene using a soft-bristled brush and gentle flossing technique.
 Keep up with your dental appointments so you can prevent gingivitis and the more severe gum disease stages.